 So, as you can see, entrepreneurship is in my soul.
 I get what your business means to you.
 It means that you have a dream, a vision, and hope.
 It means you've stepped off the beaten path to try to create something better for yourself and your family.
 It means you've taken risks because you believe they will pay off.
 I want you to achieve all of that.
 The work that we do together helps to protect your dream.

-When I'm not working, I'm usually: Writing (about politics, or working on one of the two books I've been trying to finish forever), spending time with my kids and my dog (my youngest is homeschooled, so we spend a lot of time together; my dog is also homeschooled), trying new places to eat, hiking, walking, running, or biking.
+When I'm not working, I'm usually: Writing (about politics, or working on one of the two books I've been trying to finish forever), spending time with my kids and my dogs (my youngest is homeschooled, so we spend a lot of time together; my dogs are also homeschooled), trying new places to eat, hiking, walking, running, or biking.
 Oh, and I love my Oregon wine and local beers.
 I also have some volunteer work that I do with political campaigns, community building, homelessness advocacy.

-So there you go.
-That's me.
-If you have any further questions, please feel free to send me an email at Candice@CandiceAistonLaw.com and I'll get back to you as soon as I can.
+Thanks for getting to know me.
+If you have any further questions, please feel free to contact me and I'll get back to you as soon as I can.